Belantamab Mafodotin-blmf (By injection)

 - Do not breastfeed during treatment and for at least 3 months after the last dose.

-- Tell your doctor if you have kidney disease, liver disease, bleeding problems, or a history of eye or vision problems.
+- Tell your doctor if you have kidney disease, liver disease, lung or breathing problems, bleeding problems, or a history of eye or vision problems.

 - This medicine may cause the following problems: